 The role and function of DNA

 You may be forgiven if this is the first time you’ve revisited the science of DNA since High School Biology.
-Depending on the year (or decade) that you graduated from high school, it may not even have been on the curriculum then!
+Depending on the year (or decade) that you graduated, it may not even have been on the curriculum then!

 Whatever your academic background, this introduction to DNA aims to provide a scientific foundation upon which you can better understand your own FitnessGenes results.